 St. Paul’s Church

-Located on the top of St Paul’s Hill are the ruins of St Paul’s Church.
+Located on the top of St Paul’s Hill are the ruins of this interesting place in Melaka that’s well worth a visit – St Paul’s Church.
 The Church is the oldest church in Malaysia and, in fact, Southeast Asia being built in 1521 by the Portuguese.
 Originally known as Our Lady of the Hill (Nossa Senhora do Oiteiro), the church was enlarged in 1556 and renamed the Chapel of Mother of God (Madre de Deus).

 When the Dutch colonised Melaka, the church was no longer used as a place of worship and today only ruins remain of the church.
 However, this is still one of the interesting places in Melaka well worth visiting.